Interfaith Works Project

 – Beginners to tradespeople are welcome

-– Must be at least 16 years old.
+– Must be at least 16 years old (parent/guardian must accompany youth for the entire shift).
 There is no upper age limit.

-– Must be able to work independently, have conversational English and the ability to do labour.
+– Must be able to work independently, have conversational English and the ability to do manual labour tasks.

 What are the shifts?